Energy-Efficient Designs for SIM-Based Broadcast MIMO Systems: Proposed Solution to DPC-based SIM

-In this paper, we propose a more efficient method based on the fact that a stationary solution to (\ref{eq:Opt_unconst}) is also globally optimal since (\ref{eq:Opt_unconst}) is \emph{a concave-convex program}.
-This motivates us to adopt the SCA framework, which is normally used to find a stationary solution for nonconvex programs.
+We now propose a more efficient method by leveraging the fact that a stationary solution to (\ref{eq:Opt_unconst}) is also globally optimal since (\ref{eq:Opt_unconst}) is \emph{a concave-convex program}.
+This observation motivates us to adopt the SCA framework, which is typically used to find a stationary solution for nonconvex programs.
 To proceed, since $\mathbf{S}_{k}\succeq\mathbf{0}$, we can write $\mathbf{S}_{k}=\mathbf{U}_{k}^{H}\mathbf{U}_{k}$ where $\mathbf{U}_{k}\in\mathbb{C}^{N_{r}\times N_{r}}$.
 Thus, (\ref{eq:Opt_unconst}) is equivalent to the following unconstrained optimization problem: